Long Term Parking: Synopsis

 When Adriana tells Chris she has been talking to the FBI, he reacts violently and begins to strangle her before he breaks down crying.
 They eventually agree to flee and start a new life.
-However, while getting gas for his Hummer H2 the next morning, he pensively observes a poor family in front of the gas station, their meager possessions strapped to the roof of a run-down car.

-Adriana receives a call from Tony.
-He tells her that Chris has tried to kill himself but is all right; Silvio will come to take her to the hospital.
+Getting gas for his Hummer H2 the next morning, Chris pensively observes a poor family in front of the gas station, their meager possessions strapped to the roof of a run-down car.
+Adriana soon receives a call from Tony, telling her that Chris has made a suicide attempt; Silvio will come to take her to the hospital.
 Instead, he drives her to an area of deserted woodland, turns off the road onto a track, and stops.
-Adriana knows what’s about to happen.
-Silvio drags her out of the car.
+Adriana realizes that Silvio has been ordered by Tony to kill her and begs for her life.
+He drags her out of the car.
 As she crawls away, crying, he shoots and kills her off-screen.

-Chris dumps a suitcase of her belongings in a riverside dumping ground and puts her car in long-term parking at the airport.
-At the Bada Bing, Tony sees that Chris is doped on heroin; Chris says the pain is too much.
-Tony loses control and beats him up, saying Chris is not the only one with pain.
+Chris dumps a suitcase of her belongings in a riverside dumping ground and puts her car in long-term parking at Newark Liberty International Airport.
+At the Bada Bing, Tony sees that Chris is doped on heroin; he says the pain is too much.
+Tony loses control and beats him up, saying Chris is not the only one in pain.

-Tony and Carmela negotiate over her desire to build a house on spec in partnership with her father.
-Tony agrees to pay $600,000 for the land.
-He promises that his "midlife crisis will no longer intrude anymore" into their marriage.
-They are reconciled and he moves back in.
+Tony and Carmela negotiate over her desire to build a house on spec in partnership with her father Hugh.
+Tony agrees to pay $600,000 for the land and promises that his "midlife crisis will no longer intrude anymore" into their marriage.
+They are reconciled and he moves back into their house.
 Tony goes to see Valentina in the hospital and breaks up with her.
+She is furious with Tony, and devastated.